ryanmio/kenya-nigeria-prep-hallucination-audit/README.md

 ## 🔍 Background

-This hallucination was discovered in a published Lancet *Comment* that **cites the PATH *ePrEP/ePEP Technical Considerations Guide***—yet contains a sentence that appears to come from the marketing-focused *Audere* white paper, which is **not** cited.
+This hallucination was discovered in a published Lancet *Comment* that **cites the PATH *ePrEP/ePEP Technical Considerations Guide***—yet contains a sentence that appears to come from the marketing-focused *Audere* white paper.
 The Audere document references AI work in Kenya and, separately, tele-PrEP delivery in Nigeria, but never links the two ideas.
-Our experiment shows that when large language models ingest the Audere text they frequently fuse those facts into the more dramatic Kenya + Nigeria + AI claim found in the Lancet article, whereas the PATH guide never triggers that hallucination.
+Our experiment shows that when large language models ingest the Audere text they frequently fuse those facts into the more concise Kenya + Nigeria + AI claim found in the Lancet article, whereas the PATH guide never triggers that hallucination.
 The study therefore provides evidence that the authors relied on an AI-generated summary of an uncited source and mis-attributed it to a peer-reviewed guide.

+### Why this matters

+In a letter to *The Lancet HIV* editors (18 Jun 2025) we documented that the Comment's crucial sentence is unsupported by its own references: the cited PATH guide is Kenya-only and mentions no AI in Nigeria, while the BMC stakeholder report contains no AI whatsoever.
+Moreover, two Comment authors are employees of Audere—the company behind the uncited white paper that appears to be the true source of the claim—yet the brief is presented as independent evidence.
+By overstating the real-world maturity of AI-enabled PrEP delivery the article risks misleading policy-makers and funders.
+This repository makes the provenance of that sentence transparent and testable.

 ## 📊 Key Findings